superlinked/VectorHub/docs/articles/Vector-Indexes.md

  2: array([0.23936467, 0.73028761, 0.3946528 ])}
 ```

-#### Vector Querying
+**Vector Querying**

-Now, we need to query a test vector.
-The algorithm will
+It's time to query a test vector.
+Our algorithm will:

-1. Generate a random test point.
+1. generate a random test point
-2. Calculate the closest cluster to the test point using the centroid vectors.
+2. calculate which cluster's centroid is closest to the test point
-3. Calculate the Euclidean distances with vectors in the closest cluster only.
+3. calculate Euclidean distances between the test point all vectors in the closest cluster only
-4. Retreive the closest vectors from the calculated distances.
+4. retrieve the closest vectors

 ```python
 # Generate a test point